pharaox/travelers/README.md

 * Becoming landed for the first time
 * Realm capital change due to a variety of reasons such as manual change, loss in conquest, inheritance, or being granted a better title

-To ensure that important vanilla mechanics are not negatively affected, wandering and adventuring characters, as well those in an army are still able to teleport.
+To ensure that important vanilla mechanics are not negatively affected, wandering and adventuring characters, as well as those in an army, are still able to teleport.
 Characters will also not interrupt most ongoing vanilla travel, such as traveling playable characters, characters traveling due to being involved in an activity, or unplayable characters traveling for a special purpose, e.g. wards traveling to their guardian's court.
 Unplayable characters returning home outside of an activity might interrupt their travel if their home changed, and head to their new home.

 The character home and therefore their travel destination is always the realm capital of a playable character who acts as *receiver*.
 This may be their jailor (if they are imprisoned), the character itself (if they are playable), or else their warden (if they are a hostage), host (if they are a guest), or liege (if they are a courtier).
 In some situations, another character, usually residing at the travel origin may act as *sender*.
 If the player is either a sender or a receiver, they will get a message informing them about the departure or arrival.
 These messages can be enabled or disabled via the **Travel Messages** game rule.